House of Lords (Expulsion and Suspension) Act 2015

-The House of Lords (Expulsion and Suspension) Act 2015 is an Act of Parliament of the United Kingdom which authorised the House of Lords to expel a member, or to suspend a member for a definite period of time.
+The House of Lords (Expulsion and Suspension) Act 2015 (c.
+14) is an act of Parliament of the United Kingdom which authorised the House of Lords to expel a member, or to suspend a member for a definite period of time.
 This power may only be exercised for conduct which either was committed or became public knowledge after the Act comes into force.
 A member who is expelled is disqualified from becoming a member again.

 This act arose from a private member's bill sponsored by Baroness Hayman and Sir George Young.

 Background

 Historically the House of Lords had no power to expel a member from the House, even if they had committed a criminal offence or been imprisoned.
 An example of this was when Lord Black of Crossharbour was imprisoned for three years and was placed on a leave of absence from the House but only had to give three months notice in order to return.
 The strongest sanction the House of Lords could issue against a peer was a suspension for the rest of the Parliamentary session.

 In 2009, the Committee for Privileges and Conduct issued a report suggesting that the House be granted the power to expel members.
 The resulting House of Lords Reform Act 2014 allowed for expulsions to be made on grounds of non-attendance or serious criminal conviction.
 However it was felt these powers were insufficient.
 The House of Lords (Expulsion and Suspension) Bill was first introduced to Parliament as a Private Members Bill by Baroness Hayman in the House of Lords before progressing to the House of Commons where it was sponsored by Sir George Young.
 It received Royal Assent from Queen Elizabeth II on 26 March 2015.